gbabaisaac/BondedApp/DEPLOY_EDGE_FUNCTION.md

 ## Quick Fix - Deploy via Supabase CLI

+**The function files have been moved to the correct location: `supabase/functions/make-server-2516be19/`**

 1. **Install Supabase CLI** (if not already installed):
    ```bash
    npm install -g supabase